materia_mente_cerebro

 Central issues in the current science-faith dialogue

-summary: work wants to present the current challenges in the dialogue between faith and science.
-The challenges are not to be found in discovering common themes for dialogue, but in the attitude of the scientist and the theologian to the questions posed to them by the other side.
-The theologian who listens to the conclusions of the scientist knowledge is in a better position to give a reason for his faith today.
-The Christian scientist who is familiar with the articulation of faith has much clearer horizons for knowledge .
-The question applies to several current aspects in this dialogue: the body and the soul, the relationship of God with the world, the knowledge of God from the created, etc.
+summary: The work aims to present the current challenges in the dialogue between faith and science.
+The challenges are not to be found in the discovery of common themes for dialogue, but in the attitude that the scientist and the theologian must adopt in the face of the questions posed to them by the other side.
+The theologian who listens to the conclusions of scientific knowledge is in a better position to give a reason for his faith today.
+The Christian scientist who knows the articulation of faith has much clearer horizons of knowledge .
+The question applies to several current aspects in this dialogue: the body and the soul, the relationship of God with the world, the knowledge of God from what is created, etc.

 Author: Juan Arana